MatthewLang22/examples/README.md

 # CS3560 - Example Project

+## This repo is also used for students to practice git pull requests
-Example project that uses Doxygen, Makefile, Catch2, Travis CI.
+## Example project that uses Doxygen, Makefile, Catch2, Travis CI.

 This is a simple project that contain some of the tools used in the class.
 For example,